Les Binks: Judas Priest

+Later career

 In 1979, Binks joined Charlie Whitney and Axis Point and remained active in the British hard rock/heavy metal underground.
 In 1981, he was a member of Lionheart which featured Dennis Stratton (ex-Iron Maiden) on guitar and Jess Cox (ex-Tygers of Pan Tang) on vocals, though this was only a brief stint.
 Also in 1981, Binks played on the album Finardi by Italian rock singer Eugenio Finardi.

 Binks toured with the bands Lionheart (1981) and Tytan (1982–1983) soon after their first single release.

-Since then, Binks has appeared in a classic rock cover band around South London called The Shakers, with Dave Bunce, guitarist Pete Friesen (formerly with Jeff Beck and with Alice Cooper), and vocalist/guitarist Tom Lundy (of The Poor Mouth).
+After then, Binks appeared in a classic rock cover band around South London called The Shakers, with Dave Bunce, guitarist Pete Friesen (formerly with Jeff Beck and with Alice Cooper), and vocalist/guitarist Tom Lundy (of The Poor Mouth).
 Rounding out the band was bassist Phil Rynhart, co-founder member of The Poor Mouth.
-Binks and Pete Friesen have also done time in Metalworks, along with ex-Iron Maiden guitarist Tony Parsons, playing covers of Judas Priest, Iron Maiden, and other legendary metal bands around London.
+Binks and Pete Friesen have also done time in Metalworks, along with ex-Iron Maiden guitarist Tony Parsons, playing covers of Judas Priest, Iron Maiden, and other metal bands around London.

 In 2013, he joined the band Raw Glory, which also featured singer Paul Manzi (of Arena).

 In 2015, Binks played live around London in Broken Bones with ex-Bad II The Bone members Ed Hudson and Paul Smith, and in original prog-folk-rock band Kindred Spirit with whom he recorded the album Phoenix Rising.

-During 2017 and 2018, he performed classic Judas Priest songs live with a new band called Les Binks' Priesthood.
-He then intended to join the band KK's Priest after a one-time show in late 2019 playing Judas Priest songs at KK's Steelmill, along with other former Judas Priest members K. K. Downing (guitar) and Tim "Ripper" Owens (vocals).
+From 2017, Binks performed classic Judas Priest songs live with a new band called Les Binks' Priesthood.
+He additionally intended to join the band KK's Priest after a one-time show in November 2019 playing Judas Priest songs at KK's Steelmill in Wolverhampton, along with other former Judas Priest members K. K. Downing (guitar) and Tim "Ripper" Owens (vocals).
 Other participants included David Ellefson (bass) of Megadeth and A.J.
 Mills (guitar) of the UK band Hostile.
 However, Binks reportedly suffered a fractured wrist prior to the recording of KK's Priest's first album in 2020, so he was replaced by Sean Elg (The Three Tremors).

+Rock and Roll Hall of Fame

 In 2022, Binks was inducted into the Rock and Roll Hall of Fame as a member of Judas Priest via the Award for Musical Excellence.
 On 14 October, K. K. Downing confirmed that he and Binks would be joining Judas Priest for a performance at the induction ceremony.

-Binks played a 3 song set with Judas Priest at their Rock and Roll hall of fame induction on 5 November 2022, marking his first appearance with the band in 43 years.
+Binks played a three-song set with Judas Priest at their Rock and Roll Hall of Fame induction on 5 November 2022.
+This was one of Binks' last public performances before his death.

+Death

+Binks died in London on 15 March 2025, at the age of 73.
+His death was confirmed on 14 April.